pippim/pippim.github.io/programs/tim-ta.md

 The downloaded configuration file will appear in your `Downloads` directory.
-The directory/folder name will vary depending on Operating System (Linux, Windows, Mac, etc.), Browser (Firefox, Chrome, Edge, etc.) and User setting.
+The directory/folder name will vary depending on Operating System (Linux, Windows, Mac, etc.), Browser (Firefox, Chrome, Edge, etc.) and User Settings.

+---

 <a id='hdr8'></a>
 <a id='hdr9'></a>